alexiusacademia/personal-site/content/post/IrrigFlo.md

 categories: ["projects"]
 image: "images/irrig_flo.jpeg"
 description: "A java library for solving hydraulics engineering problems."
-tags: ["java library", "hydraulics engineering", hydraulics"]
+tags: ["java library", "hydraulics engineering", hydraulics", "projects"]
 ---

 **IrrigFlo** is an open source java software that aims to be an alternative to commercial hydraulics softwares like Bently's FlowMaster and others.